What ages do you admit?

 Can you pay additional tuition in lieu of working classroom shifts?

-Yes, the buyout fee is $400 per month.
+Yes, the buyout fee is $4,800 per year.
 Families opting for a buyout are still required to spend a minimum amount of time (averaging 2 hours per month per family) volunteering in the classroom.
-This requirement could be satisfied by substituting for regular parent-teachers, coming in to lead a special activity, chaperoning a field trip, etc. A 50% buyout is available for $200/month for families who would like to work some shifts, but can’t work a shift each week.
+This requirement could be satisfied by substituting for regular parent-teachers, coming in to lead a special activity, chaperoning a field trip, etc. A 50% buyout is available for $2,400 per year for families who would like to work some shifts, but can’t work a shift each week.

 What additional work is required as a Mission Kids member?